MinBZK/sdep.gov.nl/docs/DECISIONS.md

 **API 10**

 - If CA or STR have (wants to submit) **double-entries** (from their own database), they can optionally use `Area.areaId` or `Activity.activityId`

+**API 16**

+- When new activities are submitted, first always retrieve the current areas
+- Because areas may change over time
+- This way, activities submitted over time, can always be correlated areas at that moment in time (point-in-time consistency)

 ## Security decisions